Estimation of service value parameters for a queue with unobserved balking: Iterative price optimization algorithm

-From Figure 7 one can learn that for any \(\theta\) exists a price, that minimizes the standard deviation of the estimation error.
-This, in turn, provides a better estimation, and correspondingly faster convergence (on average).
-In addition, the std growth is slower to the right of the optimal price, than to the left.
-Similar results can be observed in Figure 8, when the price is too low or too high the revenue decreases, however somewhere exists an optimal price.
+We now apply the suggested pricing algorithm to the exponential example.
+Figure \ref{fig:unnamed-chunk-11}, shows that when the price is too low or too high the expected revenue decreases, however somewhere exists an optimal price.
 And again, the revenue declines much faster for prices lower than optimal, rather than for prices higher than optimal.
 This analysis leads to the conclusion that if there are no prior beliefs about the optimal price, the learning should be started from high prices.
 This strategy will lead to both lower revenue losses per customer and faster convergence.
 However, as we show further, this analysis does not include important information which affects the choice of the initial price.

-Now, we apply the suggested pricing algorithm to the exponential example.
-Tables 1 and 2 summarize 100 simulations with different initial conditions: minimum observations number (\(k_1^{min}\)), initial price (\(p_1\)), and two different functions used in order to calculate the \(k_i^{min}\) for every iteration: \(k_{i+1}^{min}=g(k_i)=k_i+1\) and \(k_{i+1}^{min}=g(k_i)=2k_i\).
-For example, suppose that \(k_1^{min}=2\).
-When 2 observations are gathered the solution is calculated, if the solution is internal, the algorithm will move to the next iteration and \(k_2^{min}=g(2)\) is calculated.
-If the solution is on the boundary, additional observation will be gathered and the solution will be calculated again.
-If the solution is internal, the algorithm will move to the next iteration and \(k_2^{min}=g(3)\) is calculated.
-The simulations were constructed in such a way, that the total number of used observations is close as possible.